makinux/WebTileNet/README.md

 ##### Command line arguments

-	Argument 1 Position in the x direction of the tile that is the starting point of the specified range Argument 2 x-direction position of the tile which is the end point of the specified range Argument 3 position in the y direction of the tile that is the starting point of the specified range Argument 4 The position in the y direction of the tile that is the end point of the specified range Argument 5 Zoom level
+	Argument1:Position in the x direction of the tile that is the starting point of the specified range Argument2:x-direction position of the tile which is the end point of the specified range Argument3:Position in the y direction of the tile that is the starting point of the specified range Argument4:The position in the y direction of the tile that is the end point of the specified range Argument5:Zoom level
-	--inputJson Specify the file in json format that sets the map tile acquisition destination URL.
+	--inputJson:Specify the file in json format that sets the map tile acquisition destination URL.
 The default is "./jsonSample.txt".
-	--outputPath Specify the output destination directory of the data set.
+	--outputPath:Specify the output destination directory of the data set.
 If there is no directory, it will be generated automatically.
 The default is "Data".

 After execution, `{serial number}_{x coordinate}_{y coordinate}_{zoom level}.png` is generated for the number of tiles acquired in the directory specified by - outputPath.